 True spiced chai is an indescribable treat.
 The stuff out of the box is just no substitute.
-It may seem daunting to make chai on the stovetop, but after a few times you'll get the hang of it.
+You can always steep a loose leaf chai like a regular tea, but if you want to make chai with milk, the best way is to simmer it all together on the stove.
+It may seem daunting, but after a few times you'll get the hang of it.
 It's pretty straightforward!

 DID YOU KNOW?